MSIG CancerCare Plus: Best value for money

-Great Eastern GREAT Cancer Guard: Most convenient plan
+Great Eastern GREAT Cancer Guard: The most convenient plan

 Great Eastern’s GREAT Cancer Guard plan is designed to give you the maximum convenience and consistency possible.
 For one, the premiums don’t increase with age—this consistency gives you the ability to plan your finances with much more clarity.
 Second, there’s no medical examination required, just a simple health declaration with a guaranteed renewal until age 85.

-Its sum assured starts at $100,000 and goes up to $200,000—it’s rather standard.
+The sum assured starts at S$50,000 and goes up to S$300,000—it’s rather standard.
 It pays out 100% of the amount regardless of the diagnosis stage, although it doesn’t include a death benefit.

 That said, its premiums are definitely on the higher end of the market—a necessary trade-off for maintaining it for the entire term of the plan.
 However, if you don’t mind bearing higher premiums (and the absence of a death benefit) in exchange for this convenience and consistency, then this is one plan worth looking into.

 NTUC Income Cancer Protect: A fuss-free plan with added benefits

 NTUC Income's Cancer Protect policy is fuss-free in every sense of the word.
 Policyholders enjoy an automatic renewal for the same contract term and sum assured every decade if a claim isn't made.
 This excludes the event where you make a claim for an early stage of a major cancer.